 Walking down “Wall Street” into the valley of the Hoodoos and being able to explore them up close was a really special experience.

 An interesting fact about Bryce Canyon is that the Park has some of the darkest night skies in the USA which makes it one of the best places to stargaze.

 The rangers offer free astronomy tours too.
 Unfortunately there wasn’t one running the night we stayed but it would be fantastic experience to book.

 The park is at a much higher elevation than Zion, ranging from 8000-9000 feet above see level (2400-2700m).
 It experiences something like 200 days a year below freezing overnight!

 Next stop on our 1 month West Coast road trip with kids was Page, a small town where we visited two spectacular sights – Lower Antelope Canyon and Horseshoe Bend.
-The Page Lake Powell Campground was unremarkable, but we weren’t fussed as we spent very little time there.

 It felt quite magical walking along the sandy canyon floor.
 The path is narrow and you glide past rocks smoothed by millions of years of erosion into the most fantastical shapes.